KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gateways-module-tutorial.md

 This returns a `proof` value.
 Transfer this to the text editor.

-We now have the necessary data to execute the [gatewaysdeposit](../customconsensus/gateways.html#gatewaysdeposit-2) method on the HELLOWORLD asset chain.
+We now have the necessary data to execute the [gatewaysdeposit](../customconsensus/gateways.html#gatewaysdeposit-2) method on the HELLOWORLD Smart Chain.

-The `gatewaysdeposit` method broadcasts the relevant data on the asset chain so that the gateway nodes may validate the information and prepare to distribute the KMD tokens.
+The `gatewaysdeposit` method broadcasts the relevant data on the Smart Chain so that the gateway nodes may validate the information and prepare to distribute the KMD tokens.

 Here is the information we need for this call: